LeonidasVarveropoulos/robot-frc/README.md

 ### Robot Pose
 * #### Sensors
   * We used the T265 Realsense Tracking camera as our main sensor source during autonomous.
 It uses visual odometry combined with a built in IMU to accurately reflect the robot's position.
 The realsense node shown above is needed to transform the robot pose if the camera was offset from the center of the robot base.
   * We used the D435 Depth Camera to do vision tracking of the target.
 The choice of camera was probably a mistake for this year on account of cheaper cameras being available or just using a limelight.
-We hoped to use the pointcloud but did not really find the use in this year's game.
+We hoped to use the point cloud but did not really find the use in this year's game.
   * We also used encoders as a feedback device for the PIDs in subsystems like the turret and shooter

 * #### Localization
-  * We used the ROS packge robot-pose-ekf to publish the robot's position from the sensor sources.
-This year we did not use the package's full capablities as a Kalman filter by combining multiple sensor sources, but the use of this package makes it really easy to add other sources in the future.
+  * We used the ROS package robot-pose-ekf to publish the robot's position from the sensor sources.
+This year we did not use the package's full capabilities as a Kalman filter by combining multiple sensor sources, but the use of this package makes it really easy to add other sources in the future.
 The robot pose is then used by the autonomous node to guide the robot along a path.

 ### Autonomous
 We started the 2020 season hoping to achieve full field localization using `move_base` and a variety of sensors including the rplidar.
 We got an early form of this working but ran into some problems close to the end of build season and were forced to switch over to a simpler solution to planning included in `diff_drive` which proved enough for the sort of autonomous needed in FRC.
 The nice thing with ROS is that if we ever need to switch to a more complicated solution it won't be too hard to scale up.